Géza Gyóni

 Géza Gyóni (25 June 1884 – 25 June 1917) was a Hungarian war poet.
 He died in a Russian prisoner of war camp during the First World War.
+His many verse contributions to Hungarian literature are considered to be both immortal and the Hungarian language's equivalent to the poetry of Wilfred Owen, Siegfried Sassoon, and Isaac Rosenberg.

 Early life

-Born Géza Áchim to "crusading Lutheran family" in the small village of Gyón, near Dabas, in Austria-Hungary.
-Gyóni was one of the seven children of a pastor of the Evangelical-Lutheran Church in Hungary.
+Born Géza Áchim to a "crusading Lutheran family" in the small village of Gyón, near Dabas, in Austria-Hungary, Gyóni was one of the seven children of a pastor of the Evangelical-Lutheran Church in Hungary.

 After his younger brother died, Gyóni's mother became mentally ill and the future poet was sent to live with his uncle, who was also a Lutheran minister.

 After he graduated from the high school in Békéscsaba, the future poet began studying in the Lutheran seminary at Pozsony.
 But he was also drawn to writing and also became a newspaper correspondent and adopted the name of his birthplace as a pseudonym.

 Gyóni had to leave the seminary after he was injured while playing Russian roulette with a rival reporter.
 In the aftermath, he edited a rural newspaper for a time and then moved to Budapest to study economics.

 His first collection of poetry, named simply Versek (Poems) was published in the same year, 1903.
 This marked a very low period in his life, in which Gyóni sought to free himself from his father's demands and even attempted suicide, before being transferred to an administrative course which led to a job in Budapest.
 In the city he was increasingly drawn to journalists and poets, contributing to the literary journal Nyugat and beginning a long rivalry with the contemporary leading poet of Hungary Endre Ady, who he criticized in his second collection, Szomorú szemmel (With sorrowful eyes) in 1909.